Getting Comfortable Being Uncomfortable

 Trevor Connor 02:49

-So I’m being silent here.
-Because I would just go in through all the programs on my computer to find the notes for this episode and all the research and polling and stuff like that, right?
-We don’t have
+So I’m being silent here because I would just go in through all the programs on my computer to find the notes for this episode and all the research I’m going to pull in and I’m like “that’s right, right, we don’t have -“

 Rob Pickels 02:59